abugher/fleet/ansible/README.md

 A counter-example is the system-wide *known_hosts* file.
 The file is easy to capture from an already deployed host, and tempting to use as a "system-specific" file, but new entries must be managed in parallel with changes to service roles.

-Instead, *known_hosts* should be managed in service roles by individual *known_host* entries.
+Instead, each host role includes a *known_host* (singular) file.
+Individual *known_host* entries are defined in service roles, and refer to *known_host* file of the host to be known.

 ## service roles